LCOGT/banzai/docs/index.rst

 Dark Subtraction
 ================
-Full-frame master dark frames, scaled to the exposure time of the frame, are subtracted from all flat-field and science images.
-The most recent master dark frame is used.
+Full-frame super dark frames, scaled to the exposure time of the frame, are subtracted from all flat-field and science images.
+The most recent super dark frame is used.
 Often this is taken on the same day.
 If no dark frame exists for this instrument, the data will not be reduced and an exception will be raised.

+If there exists a ``DRKTCOEF`` keyword in the super dark header, then an exponential temperature scaling factor will be applied to the super dark prior to subtraction.
+This exponential scaling factor is designed to account for differences in detector temperature between the science and calibration frames.

+The scaling is as follows.
+Note that the temperature terms, :math:`T`, are the measured detector temperatures in each of the images.

+temperature scaling factor = :math:`\exp(\texttt{DRKTCOEF} \cdot (T_{\mathrm{SCI}} - T_{\mathrm{CAL}}))`

+The final temperature scaling factor will be stored in the ``DRKTSCAL`` keyword in the reduced science image's header.

 Flat Field Correction
 =====================
-Master flat field images (normalized to unity using the inner quarter of the image) are divided out of every science frame.
-The most recent master flat-field image for the given telescope, filter, and binning is used.
+Super flat field images (normalized to unity using the inner quarter of the image) are divided out of every science frame.
+The most recent super flat-field image for the given telescope, filter, and binning is used.
 If no flat field exists, the data will not be reduced and an exception will be raised.

 Cosmic Ray Detection